 You and your spouse will lose sleep for least another 18 years, have more pressure and responsibility than ever before, lose every ounce of privacy you have, and experience a whole new kind of love that will enrich your lives in ways you never thought possible.
-Here’s how having a baby will affect your marriage:
+Still, it will turn you life upside down a few times over.
+Here are some of the ways that having a baby will affect your marriage:

 You’ll snap at each other more than usual.

 Babies cry during the night and parents – often mothers – have to get up to feed and soothe them.
-In the really early stages, you actually have to wake up the baby for feedings.
+In the really early stages, some doctors will actually have you wake up the baby for feedings.
 Your sleeping patterns will be completely thrown off.
 Some babies grow out of this stage quickly, and others never do.
 You have no idea what you’re going to get, so it’s best to be prepared for either scenario.

 For a while at least, you’ll be living on less sleep, which will likely make you cranky and irritable.
 That’s why you’ll snap at each other more often.
 It’s nothing personal.
 It’s just what happens when you get little or no rest.